bitnom/Whonix-Packer/README.md

 Packer also seems to be able to help convert between multiple types of images without necessarily using the underlying build def for each platform.
 See the [Docker example](https://www.packer.io/docs/builders/docker) & beyond to learn more.

+## Thoughts / Ideas & Questions

+- Can multiple machine instances be part of the same build target?
+Probably.
+We'll find out.
+- Prefer KVM over LXC?
+Mutually exclusive?
+Will look into it.
+- Should Chef replace Packer in this effort?
+Probably not.
+Note: Packer can integrate with Chef.

 ## Goals / Milestones

 - [ ] Whonix-gateway-cli in Docker.